epfl-ada/ada-2021-project-mahj/README.md

   To do that we will first have to either reparse the newspapers names  --which are for now all lower-case, all-attached-- to use them as input for the API, or to input them as-is in the wikidata search box, which seems to usually find the expected result.

+  We have the "Pywikibot" notebook that proves we can link the name of the website we found in the quote dataset to its corresponding wikidata qid.
+For instance linking "nytimes.com" to its qid "Q9684" which references "The New York Times" in wikidata.

 ## Methods:

 ##### Features and algorithms to be used: